dappforce/subsocial-parachain/pallets/free-proxy/README.md

 # Free Proxy

-This pallet provides a simple wrapper around the proxy pallet, it aims to give users first proxy for free (without reserving any SUB).
+This pallet provides a simple wrapper around the standard proxy pallet, allowing accounts to add their first proxy without a deposit.

 This pallet works using the following method:
 - User calls `FreeProxy::add_free_proxy(....)`.